Filing for Bankruptcy in Singapore and What Happens After That

 - Subject to the funeral, testamentary and administration expenses having priority

-- The OA will continue managing the bankruptcy estate to pay off the debts to the creditors.
+- The OA will continue managing the bankruptcy estate to pay off your debts to the creditors.
 In other words, your death does not mean that your debt will be automatically discharged.

 For more information, please refer to our article on what happens to your debts when you die.